 If You Still Need to Pay Part of the Price

-If the program does not cover enough of the cost, compare the remaining out-of-pocket amount with Macfox's e-bike cost guide and the broader bike cost guide.
-If you are considering a used or refurbished option, use the used e-bike value checklist before you commit.
+Start broad with one electric bike comparison, then narrow by route.
+A street commute points toward a commuter e-bike.
+If the program does not cover enough of the cost, compare the remaining out-of-pocket amount with Macfox's e-bike cost guide.
+If you are considering a used or refurbished option, use the used e-bike value checklist before you count the savings as real.

 Do not assume any specific bike qualifies for a local incentive until you read the current program rules.
 Eligibility can depend on retailer participation, purchase location, safety standards, e-bike class, battery requirements, price caps, income rules, and paperwork timing.